datamade/councilmatic-starter-template/README.md

 TIME_ZONE = 'America/Chicago'
 ```

 ### Update city-specific settings

-Look for `councilmatic/settings_jursidiction.py`.
-This settings file tells your Councilmatic instance how to populate different parts of the UI and get fresh data from the OCD API.
+Look for `councilmatic/settings_jurisdiction.py`.
+This settings file tells your Councilmatic instance how to populate different parts of the UI and get fresh data from the OCD database.
 The following table explains why and how to adjust these values.

 <table>
     <thead>